dylanhayes/dylanhayes.github.io/_posts/2020-01-15-2FA-Going-beyond-the-phone.md

 ---
 layout: post
-title: Using Yubikeys and FIDO2 to enable passwordless Office 365 login
+title: Using Yubikeys and FIDO2 to enable passwordless Office 365 login for break glass accounts
 ---

 We're all using two factor authentication on Office 365 right?